MinisterJohn/Second-Hand-Car-Prediction-Using-Random-Forest-Decision-Tree-Linear-Regression-and-XGBoost/README.md

 8. from tensorflow.keras.models import Sequential
 9. from tensorflow.keras.layers import Dense

-**# Step 2: Load and preprocess the dataset** df = pd.read_csv("/content/train-data.csv")
+**Step 2: Load and preprocess the dataset** df = pd.read_csv("/content/train-data.csv") df.head()
-df.head()

-"""Step 3: Select the columns that you need"""
+**Step 3: Select the columns that you need**

 selected_features = ['Year', 'Kilometers_Driven',  'Transmission', 'Owner_Type', 'Engine', 'Power', 'Seats', 'Price']

-## Create a mapping dictionary to replace categorical values with numerical values
-Transmission = {'Manual': 0, 'Automatic': 1}
+**Create a mapping dictionary to replace categorical values with numerical values** Transmission = {'Manual': 0, 'Automatic': 1}

-# Replace the values in the 'Tranmission' column with the numerical representation
-df['Transmission'] = df['Transmission'].replace(Transmission)
+**Replace the values in the 'Tranmission' column with the numerical representation** df['Transmission'] = df['Transmission'].replace(Transmission)

-## Create a mapping dictionary to replace categorical values with numerical values
-Owner_Type = {'First': 0, 'Second': 1, 'Third': 2, 'Fourth & Above': 3}
+**Create a mapping dictionary to replace categorical values with numerical values** Owner_Type = {'First': 0, 'Second': 1, 'Third': 2, 'Fourth & Above': 3}

-# Replace the values in the 'Tranmission' column with the numerical representation
-df['Owner_Type'] = df['Owner_Type'].replace(Owner_Type)
+**Replace the values in the 'Tranmission' column with the numerical representation** df['Owner_Type'] = df['Owner_Type'].replace(Owner_Type)

 #Create a dataframe with the selected columns